petk/php-build-system/docs/cmake/ext/tokenizer.md

 Configure the `tokenizer` extension.

-This extension provides interface to the PHP tokenizer embedded in the Zend Engine.
+This extension provides an interface to the PHP tokenizer embedded in the Zend Engine.

 ## EXT_TOKENIZER